 A place for prayer and transformation for all, regardless of income, class, or culture

 Peter Maurin, co-founder of the Catholic Worker, said that the movement intended to “create a place where it is easier to be good.”
-If Lydia’s House is successful, it will be a space where both the affluent and the needy can bring their gifts to the table and share them in a way that gives life to all involved.
+Lydia’s house is a space where both the affluent and the needy can bring their gifts to the table and share them in a way that gives life to all involved.

-Lydia’s House hopes to make this small but lofty vision a reality by
+Lydia’s House makes this vision a reality by

 - Creating a physical space of beauty and hospitality where each person is valued and respected